rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 # s3 bucket creation

-For deployment artifacts related to lambda function creation to be stored in s3,
+This step is needed to deploy artifacts related to lambda function.
+We need to create a s3 bucket to store the artifacts.
+Run the following command from the root level `cloud-samples`,

 `$ ./create_aws_s3_bucket.sh <enter-a-bucket-name-to-create> <aws-profile-name> <aws-region>`